Visit our social media for updates and information about the

 by Hal Cohen, Hawkwatch Founder & Coordinator

 We are one of only two hawkwatches in California!
-And, we observe more Swainson’s Hawks migrating through North America in spring than any other site in America!
+And, we observe more Swainson’s Hawks migrating through North America in spring than any other site in the US and Canada.

 Beginners and experienced hawkwatchers are encouraged to participate!
 We hope you can make at least one of these dates.
 But if you can’t, you are still welcome to get involved.
 We count hawks from February 21 into April every spring season.
 Join us to experience a natural phenomenon and become a Citizen Scientist.